CatherineTrevor/gothenburg-netball/README.md

 ### Photo gallery wireframe
 ![Photo gallery wireframe](assets/images/supporting-docs/photos-wireframe.jpg)

-The wireframes were created using <a href="http://www.balsamiq.com" target="_blank">Balsamiq</a> and demonstrate the responsive of the site on each device size, as well as the clean, simple structure, which does not overload the user.
+The wireframes were created using <a href="http://www.balsamiq.com" target="_blank">Balsamiq</a> and demonstrate the responsive behaviour of the site on each device size, as well as the clean, simple structure, which does not overload the user.
 The site presents the user with the information they are looking for, simply and logically, using as few clicks as possible.